Frontal lobe

-The frontal lobe contains most of the dopamine neurons in the cerebral cortex.
-The dopaminergic pathways are associated with reward, attention, short-term memory tasks, planning, and motivation.
+The frontal lobe further contains most of the dopaminergic neurons in the cerebral cortex.
+Dopaminergic pathways are associated with reward, attention, short-term memory, planning, and motivation.
 Dopamine tends to limit and select sensory information coming from the thalamus to the forebrain.

 Structure

 The frontal lobe is the largest lobe of the brain and makes up about a third of the surface area of each hemisphere.
-On the lateral surface of each hemisphere, the central sulcus separates the frontal lobe from the parietal lobe.
+On the dorsal surface of each hemisphere, the central sulcus separates the frontal lobe from the parietal lobe.
 The lateral sulcus separates the frontal lobe from the temporal lobe.

 The frontal lobe can be divided into a lateral, polar, orbital (above the orbit; also called basal or ventral), and medial part.
 Each of these parts consists of a particular gyrus: